-April 15th marks the deadline for the tax filing status for individuals in the U.S.—a time that often strikes fear in people’s hearts.
+April 15th marks the deadline for the tax filing status for individuals in the U.S. during tax time—a time that often strikes fear in people’s hearts.
 The basis for this feeling is fear of the unknown.
 Most have heard of the 1040 tax form by the time they need to file taxes for the first time, but many find it confusing and long.

 That doesn’t have to be the case.
 In 2018, the 1040 form received an overhaul, making it shorter and easier to understand.
 But, of course, different schedules get attached depending on the individual’s needs and recent tax law changes.
-So read on for a tax return definition to paint a clearer picture.
+So read on for a definition of a tax return to paint a clearer picture.

 The tax return definition—simplified and explained